eglisi1/harvest_hub/README.md

 * OpenStreetMap (OSM) for road network data.
 * Swiss Federal Statistical Office (FSO) for population data.
-* Scraped data from the Swiss Federal Office for Agriculture (FOAG) for producer locations.
+* Scraped data from "Schweizer Bauern" for producer locations.

 ### Tools used